Trial of Summon cases under CrPC 1973

 If the accused pleads guilty yet the allegations against him do not amount to an offence, his plea will not result in his conviction.
 Because the magistrate has the discretionary powers to convict on the accused’s plea, if the accused is convicted on the plea, the magistrate must proceed as per sec.
 360; otherwise, the magistrate shall examine the accused on the question of sentence & sentence him as per law.
 If the guilty plea is not accepted, the magistrate shall proceed as per sec.
 254.

-Procedure if accused isn’t convicted on basis of his plea
+Procedure if accused isn’t convicted based on his plea

 Sect.
-254 addresses both the defence & prosecution cases if the accused is not convicted on the basis of his or her plea u/s 252 & 253.
+254 addresses both the defence & prosecution cases if the accused is not convicted based on his or her plea u/s 252 & 253.

 The Prosecution’s Case

 The accused will be heard and all evidence will be taken before the magistrate.
-The prosecution will be given the opportunity to open its case during the hearing by presenting the facts & circumstances that constitute the matter as well as disclosing the evidence on which he relied to prove the allegation.
+The prosecution will be allowed to open its case during the hearing by presenting the facts & circumstances that constitute the matter as well as disclosing the evidence on which he relied to prove the allegation.
 On the prosecution’s request, the magistrate summons any witnesses to attend & produce any material or document.
-In accordance with Sec.
+Per Sec.
 274, the magistrate will prepare an evidence memo.
-Similarly to other trials, the magistrate will follow Sec 279 (interpret of facts & evidence to the accused) and u/s 280, recording of the demeanour of the witnesses in summons cases.
+Similarly to other trials, the magistrate will follow Sec 279 (interpretation of facts & evidence to the accused) and u/s 280, recording the demeanour of the witnesses in summons cases.

 Defence Case